Buttock Nerve Pain (Sciatica, Cluneal Neuralgia, Gluteal Neuralgia)

 The term “Deep Gluteal Syndrome” has been suggested recently as an alternative term to piriformis syndrome.
 It refers to any irritation of the sciatic nerve in the deep gluteal space, beneath the gluteus maximus muscle.
 In this space, the sciatic nerve may be compressed or irritated at the level of the piriformis, as it runs over the deep external rotator muscles or by fibrous bands anywhere along its path through the buttock.
 The nerve can also be irritated as it leaves the pelvis to head down into the thigh.
 Here it runs through a tunnel (ischial tunnel), between the outer side of the sitting bone (ischial tuberosity) and the upper thigh bone (femur) (See picture above).
 In this tunnel it may be squeezed between the bones or irritated by unhealthy hamstring tendons (tendinopathy).

 Feel that your buttock pain may be related to the sciatic nerve?
-Check out our first free self help lesson as part of our in depth self-help course, discussing symptoms and demonstrating tests you can try yourself at home – click here to find out more!
+Check out our FIRST FREE LESSON as part of our in depth self-help course, discussing symptoms and demonstrating tests you can try yourself at home – click here to find out if you have this condition and what to do about it!

 Cluneal Nerve Neuralgia